Manan-dev/Traffic-Optimization-Project/README.md

 ### Potential Future Additions
 ---
 If we have time, we could add back in sidewalks into the network and add in pedestrians / crosswalks to make the simulation a little more accurate.
 We could also maybe add in more traffic lights and the rest of UTK's campus.

+### TODO
+---
+- Defaults
+    - num_particles (60)
+    - inertia: 0.6
+    - cognition: 1.6
+    - Social: 1.6

+1. Total waiting time runs:
+    - One run with all defaults
+    - For different particle values
+    - For different inertia values
+    - for different social & cognition

+2. Total travel time runs:
+    - One run with all defaults
+    - For different particle values
+    - For different inertia values
+    - for different social & cognition

+- Final:
+    - 8 total graphs
+    - 2 defaults
+    - 2 particles
+    - 2 inertia graphs
+    - 2 heatmaps for social & cognition